 For the latest COVID information Click Here.

-Tocilizumab (brand name Actemra) belongs to a new class of medicines called biological disease modifying antirheumatic drugs (biological DMARDs or bDMARDs).
+Tocilizumab (brand name Actemra®) is a biological disease modifying antirheumatic drug (biological DMARD or bDMARD).

-These medicines block natural substances called cytokines, which are found in excessive amounts in the blood and joints of people with rheumatoid arthritis.
+bDMARDs block natural substances called cytokines, which are found in high amounts in the blood and joints of people with rheumatoid arthritis.

 You may notice some relief of joint swelling, pain and stiffness within the first 8 weeks of treatment.

-If tocilizumab treatment is stopped for more than a few weeks there is a risk that your condition will get worse again.
-Continue with your treatment unless advised by your rheumatologist or unless side effects develop (see Side effects).
+If tocilizumab treatment is stopped for more than a few weeks, there is a risk that your condition will get worse again.
+Continue with your treatment unless advised to stop by your rheumatologist or unless side effects develop (see Side effects).

 If you stop tocilizumab for any reason you must contact your rheumatologist.
-Failure to do so may mean that your continued treatment may no longer be subsidised.
+Failure to do so may mean that your continued treatment may no longer be funded by the PBS.

-Tocilizumab can be given as a drip (infusion) into the vein.
-The infusion normally takes one hour and is followed by a period of observation for at least one hour to make sure you don’t have any side effects.
-Doses are usually given every 4 weeks.
-It can also be given once a week as an injection given into the skin of the abdomen or thigh.
+Tocilizumab can be given as a drip (infusion) into the vein or as an injection under the skin in your belly or thigh.
+Infusions are given every 4 weeks, while the injections are given every week or weekly in some cases.
+The infusion normally takes one hour and is followed by a period of observation to make sure you don’t have any side effects.

 The infusion dose is based on body weight so each person's dose may be different.
-When given under the skin the dose is 162mg.
+When injected under the skin the dose is 162mg.

 Tocilizumab may be safely used with other arthritis medicines including:

-You might experience side effects with your treatment.
+Some people experience side effects with this treatment.
 Contact your doctor if you have any concerns about possible side effects.
 Many side effects disappear when tocilizumab treatment is stopped.

 If you are prescribed tocilizumab you should not be immunised with ‘live’ vaccines such as: